 Hearse to transport the deceased from the funeral directors to the place of the funeral.

-If an interment is appropriate, then a graveside or small chapel serviceservice only will be provided.
+If an interment is appropriate, then a graveside or small chapel service only will be provided.

 Please note this service is only carried out if there is no known next of kin or the Authority understands that the family are unable to pay for the funeral themselves.